- Ph.D., Sociology, Yale University, 1979

 Robert V. Robinson

-Over the past 15 years, Rob has published a series of articles with Nancy Davis showing that while the religiously orthodox are more culturally conservative than theological modernists on matters of abortion, sexuality, gender and family, they are more economically egalitarian than modernists in supporting government efforts to help the poor, reduce the gap between rich and poor, and intervene in the economy to address community needs.
+Toward the end of his years at IU, Rob published a series of articles with Nancy Davis showing that while the religiously orthodox are more culturally conservative than theological modernists on matters of abortion, sexuality, gender and family, they are more economically egalitarian than modernists in supporting government efforts to help the poor, reduce the gap between rich and poor, and intervene in the economy to address community needs.
 They have shown that this pattern holds in 18 countries in which Judaism, Christianity (Catholicism, Eastern Orthodoxy, and Protestantism), or Islam predominates.
-For this work, they received two Distinguished Article Awards from the ASAs Section on the Sociology of Religion, the Distinguished Article Award of the Society for the Scientific Study of Religion, and Honorable Mention in the best article competition of the ASAs Section on Collective Behavior and Social Movements.
+For this work, they received two Distinguished Article Awards from the ASA’s Section on the Sociology of Religion, the Distinguished Article Award of the Society for the Scientific Study of Religion, and Honorable Mention in the best article competition of the ASA’s Section on Collective Behavior and Social Movements.

 Rob received ten awards for his teaching at Indiana, including the Edwin H. Sutherland Award for Excellence in Teaching, the IU Trustees Teaching Excellence Recognition Award, the Sylvia E. Bowman Award for Distinguished Teaching (an IU system-wide award), and the Outstanding Mentor Award of the Sociology Graduate Student Association.
-He was Co-Director of the sociology departments Preparing Future Faculty (PFF) program, for which his department won the American Sociological Associations Distinguished Contributions to Teaching Award in 2001, while he was department chair.
+He was Co-Director of the sociology department’s Preparing Future Faculty (PFF) program, for which his department won the American Sociological Association’s Distinguished Contributions to Teaching Award in 2001, while he was department chair.
 Rob also served as Director of the Institute for Social Research (now named for Karl F. Schuessler) from 1986-1989 and 1994-1997.
-Rob served on the editorial board of the American Sociological Review from 2005 to 2007 and was the founding co-editor of Research in Social Stratification and Mobility, now in its 28th volume.
+Rob served on the editorial board of the American Sociological Review from 2005 to 2007 and was the founding co-editor of Research in Social Stratification and Mobility, now in its 30th volume.
 In 2003, he was elected to the Sociological Research Association.
-Rob lives in Greencastle with his wife and frequent writing partner, DePauw sociologist Nancy Davis, and their cat Sydney.
-Rob and Nancy love to travel and have spent their sabbaticals living in Vienna, Freiburg, Venice, Verona, Paris, Sydney, and Buenos Aires.
-When he's not running at the DePauw track or Nature Park, Rob enjoys cooking and reading.
+To recognize IU graduate students whose service, teaching and research have brought about constructive change in the community or society-at-large, Rob created the Robert V. Robinson Social Action Award.
+Rob lives with his wife and frequent writing partner, DePauw sociologist Nancy Davis in Greencastle, Indiana in the summer and fall and in Las Cruces, New Mexico in the winter and spring.
+Rob and Nancy love to travel and spent their sabbaticals together living in Vienna, Freiburg, Venice, Verona, Paris, Sydney, and Buenos Aires.
+Now that they are retired, they have lots of time to hike, bike, read and cook.